janipalsamaki/unit-testing-example-blog/README.md

 The calculations work!
 And now you have a way to prove it.
 The tests assure that you can do modifications to the logic with the knowledge that the tests will warn you if you accidentally broke something!
 Such a peace of mind.

 You pat yourself on the back, close the lid of your laptop, pour a cup of your favorite beverage, and start surfing Reddit!
 It's great being an automation professional!

+> For more extensive real-life examples, see the [tests for Robot Framework Browser library](https://github.com/MarketSquare/robotframework-browser/tree/master/atest/test).